MichiganLove187/gb-npcdrugs/README.md

 Hugh shout out to grossbean for making this script free and opensource and giving others a chance to expand it i know alot of people are not familiar with lua or other coding lanquage so this is the updated version i hope his work and my small updates inspire you guys to want to improve this resource more  go check his git hub for more awesome releases

-Added Features
+#Added Features
-Cooldown
+1.Cooldown

-option for drawtext or qb-target ragdoll for when npc steals drugs from you phone call animation when they call police now when you greet they stay for a second to simulate it a little more but if they steal or accept decline etc they do walk away add min max drug quanity to config also added npcs attack just put it at 0 if you dont want a npc attack feature if you have any suggestions feel free to reach out to me on discord Michiganlove18769( i strongly recommend you take a second to try and expand this your self as its fun for us should be fun for you) if i missed any added features im sorry :/
+2.option for drawtext or qb-target

+3.ragdoll for when npc steals drugs from you

+4.phone call animation when they call police

+5.now when you greet they stay for a second to simulate it a little more but if they steal or accept decline etc they do walk away

+6.add min max drug quanity to config

+7.also added npcs attack just put it at 0 if you dont want a npc attack feature

+if you have any suggestions feel free to reach out to me on discord Michiganlove18769( i strongly recommend you take a second to try and expand this your self as its fun for us should be fun for you) if i missed any added features im sorry :/
 From ML187 to you Enjoy